Age-restricted sales

 Accepted forms of ID

-You should have a policy of only accepting recognised forms of ID.
+You should have a policy that only accepts recognised forms of ID.
 This could include:

 • Drivers' licence